hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 hello everyone!

 [12:06:20](#sK6k5NdwopepJSHWKtIQhUJZCz2qk_NkJM59vTLiDKc) <kskarthik>:
-I just created a docker image for red 0.6.4 https://hub.docker.com/r/kskarthik/redlang Just wanted to share it with you Ì†ΩÌ∏Ä
+I just created a docker image for red 0.6.4 https://hub.docker.com/r/kskarthik/redlang Just wanted to share it with you üòÄ

 [12:06:23](#7t_VhhW-oAH6-nMu9z_O7xYvkzGrX4gsp4X19V9g1tM) <hiiamboris (NOT THIS ONE)>: hi, and welcome, @kskarthik:poddery.com ‚ò∫

-[12:07:03](#fQveEsbJkLhkco-wyUAxf0laGtaBLfOefbUgbFVfxmY) <hiiamboris (NOT THIS ONE)>: we probably need to start a list of Red docker images already Ì†ΩÌ∏â
+[12:07:03](#fQveEsbJkLhkco-wyUAxf0laGtaBLfOefbUgbFVfxmY) <hiiamboris (NOT THIS ONE)>: we probably need to start a list of Red docker images already üòâ

 [12:07:30](#aAdibVAxMQA3BGbld9UBWdgynUQvQ-epYaJxN27Q9e4) <kskarthik>:
 yes, I found none.
 So, i thought of making one